-To lower the power antenna, turn off the audio system by pushing "PWR.VOL", or turn the ignition key to "LOCK".
+To lower the power antenna, turn off the audio system by pushing "PWR VOL", or turn the ignition key to "LOCK".

-On some models, the power antenna automatically retracts when the radio mode is switched off to turn on the cassette tape player.
+On some models, the power antenna automatically retracts when the radio mode is switched off to turn on the cassette tape player or compact disc player.